Frequently Asked Questions

 What if I’m worried about having a dry well in the future?

 This is a very real concern for many people who currently have oil, gas, or mineral resources on their property.
 Those resources might not always be available, and the risk of a dry well after development is very possible.
-This is one reason that selling your oil, gas, and mineral rights can be a good idea; it maximizes the monetary value of those rights right now, rather than risking you having a dry well and not getting paid at all for those resources.
+This is one reason that putting your oil up for sale, gas, and mineral rights can be a good idea; it maximizes the monetary value of those rights right now, rather than risking you having a dry well and not getting paid at all for those resources.